 Shavian alphabet

-Wednesday 5 February 2003This is close to 22 years old.
+Wednesday 5 February 2003This is almost 22 years old.
 Be careful.

 George Bernard Shaw always detested the absurd hodge-podge of English spelling.
 He first made the classic observation that “fish” could be spelled “ghoti” (by using pieces from laugh, women, and nation).
 One of his legacies is the Shavian alphabet, a phonetic alphabet for English.